Share this page

-In Bristol, become a Victorian sailor and climb the rigging of Brunel’s SS Great Britain, be a space traveller at the Planetarium, explore Concorde’s flight deck at Aerospace Bristol, or sit in the pilot’s seat at the Helicopter Museum in Weston-super-Mare.
+In Bristol, become a Victorian sailor and climb the rigging of Brunel’s SS Great Britain, be a space traveller at We The Curious' 3D Planetarium, climb onboard Concorde at Aerospace Bristol, or sit in the pilot’s seat at the Helicopter Museum in Weston-super-Mare.

 Bath hosts the annual Forest of Imagination with its programme of outdoor theatre, sensory installations, sound sculptures and creative activities; as well as the Bath Children’s Literature Festival in September, which is Europe’s largest such event, attracting many famous name authors such as J. K. Rowling, David Walliams and Philip Pullman.

-Bath is also rightly very proud to be home to the egg theatre.
+Bath is also rightly proud to be home to the Egg Theatre.
 Built and designed especially for children, it hosts an award-winning year-round programme of imaginative and engaging shows for young audiences.